GeorgeReznichenko/mw-angular/libs/mw-angular/core/README.md

 ## License

+>You can check out the full license [here](https://github.com/misticwonder/mw-angular/blob/production/libs/mw-angular/core/LICENSE)

-This library is licensed under the MIT License - see the [LICENSE](https://github.com/misticwonder/mw-angular/blob/production/libs/mw-angular/core/LICENSE) for details
+This project is licensed under the terms of the **MIT** license.